-- · Tsunami is a series of giant waves caused by earthquakes or volcanic eruptions on the ocean floor.
-They are different from normal waves as, when they travel landwards, they build up higher and higher heights as the depth of the Ocean decreases.
-They possess enormous power of destruction. - · One of the early warning signals of a tsunami is that the seawater recedes several metres, exposing fish on shallow waters or beaches
+Tsunami is a series of large are giant waves caused by earthquakes or volcanic eruptions in the ocean floor.
+They are different from normal waves.
+As they travel in land they build up higher and higher heights as the depth of the Ocean decreases.
+They have an incomparable power of destruction.

+One of the early warning signals of a tsunami is that the seawater recedes several metres, exposing fish on shallow waters or on the beaches.

-- · Listen to national radio for the alert message or if you have an internet connection search for and be attentive to any news alert on credible official social media networks or check for alerts received via SMS, WhatsApp etc. or on national radio or television - · Once you are informed of the alert, if you are at your accommodation establishment contact the manager immediately for guidance on what to do - · If you are not at your accommodation, follow instructions provided by the local authorities and if you are told to evacuate your present location, do so immediately. - · If you are at the beach, coastal zones or in the sea and notice that the sea water is receding, you must immediately leave the sea and beach and go to higher ground far away from the beach and coastal zones.
+• Listen to national radio for the alert message or if you have internet connection search for and be attentive to any news alert on credible official social media network or check for alert received via SMS, WhatsApp etc or on national radio or television

+• Once you are informed of the alert, if you are at your accommodation establishment contact the manager immediately for guidance on what to do

+• If you are not at your accommodation, follow instructions provided by the local authorities and if you are told to evacuate your present location, do so immediately.

+• If you are at the beach, coastal zones or in the sea and noticed that the sea water is receding, you must immediately leave the sea and beach and go to higher grounds far away from the beach and coastal zones.

-- Stay away from coastal areas and beaches.
-Never go down to the beach to watch a tsunami approach the shoreline as the waves travel extremely quickly and you may be caught in them. - DO NOT assume that after just one wave the danger is over.
+• Stay away from coastal areas and beaches.
+Never go down to the beach to watch a tsunami come or approaching the shoreline as the waves travel extremely fast and you may be caught in them.

+• Do not assume that after one wave the danger is over.
 The next wave may be larger than the first one.
-Therefore, avoid going back to the beach and other coastal shorelines. - Avoid tsunami disaster areas.
+Therefore, avoid going back to the beach and other coastal shorelines.

+• Avoid tsunami disaster areas.
 Your presence might interfere with emergency response operations and put you at further risk from the residual effects of floods.